antoineco/aco-tomcat/README.md

 Whether to enable the [Access Log Valve](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Access_Log_Valve).
 Boolean value.
 Defaults to `true`.

 #####`valves`
-An array of custom `Valve` entries to be added to the `Host` block.
+An array of custom `Valve` entries to be added to the `Host` container.
 Each entry is to be supplied as a Hash of attributes/values for the `Valve` XML node.
+See [Valve](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html) for the list of possible attributes.

 #####`globalnaming_resources`
-An array of `Resource` entries to be added to the `GlobalNamingResources` block.
+An array of `Resource` entries to be added to the `GlobalNamingResources` component.
 Each entry is to be supplied as a Hash of attributes/values for the `Resource` XML node.
 See [Global Resources](http://tomcat.apache.org/tomcat-8.0-doc/config/globalresources.html) for the list of possible attributes.

 #####`context_resources`
 An array of `ResourceLink` entries to be added to the context.xml file.
 Each entry is to be supplied as a Hash of attributes/values for the `Resource` XML node.
 See [Resource Links](http://tomcat.apache.org/tomcat-8.0-doc/config/context.html#Resource_Links) for the list of possible attributes.